ahmsay/Solidvessel/README.md

 this is a microservice project or not, because all requests will go to the gateway service first, then the gateway service will redirect them to the related microservice.
 Last but not least, I can handle authentication in this service instead of implementing it in every client service.

-### Configuration Server

-Spring Framework provides some options to separate our configuration from code.
-This makes our application to run in different environments without touching the code.
-But Spring Cloud Config Server takes it to another level.
-We can update our configuration properties without restarting the application.

-To do this, first I created a separate service and declared it as configuration server.
-Then I declared client services as configuration clients.
-Spring Cloud Config provides a <b>Git</b> repository to store common properties and update them dynamically.
-So I created a <a href="https://github.com/ahmsay/Microshop-Configuration" target="_blank">Git repo</a> and gave its url to the config server.
-Now client services fetch data from the config server while starting.

-So how do we update our config properties without restarting the application?
-Once we change a property in the Git repo, config server automatically fetches it but client services will still get the old value.
-That's because it's not their job to continuously ask the config server "Hey, are you updated?".
-To trigger them, we send a <b>refresh</b> request to the intended bean.
-Then we get the updated property in run time.

 ### RabbitMQ